Skip to main content

 Switching and Conversation Context

-When Switching is Not Needed
+When Switching Isn't Needed

 • The task is routine and well-practiced.